microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

           },
 ```

+3. Save the `Conformance-as-Postman.postman_collection.json` file.

+4. Then go to the Postman **Import** window -> **Upload Files** -> **Import** the file.

-2. Create a new Postman environment called `DICOM-service` and add the access token [that you obtained earlier](#step-3---configure-azure-roles-for-access-to-dicom-data) as the `bearerToken` in your new Postman environment.
+5. Create a new Postman environment called `DICOM-service` and add the access token [that you obtained earlier](#step-3---configure-azure-roles-for-access-to-dicom-data) as the `bearerToken` in your new Postman environment.

-3. Create a `baseUrl` parameter in your `DICOM-service` environment and populate it with the Service URL: `https://<workspacename-dicomservicename>.dicom.azurehealthcareapis.com`.
+6. Create a `baseUrl` parameter in your `DICOM-service` environment and populate it with the Service URL: `https://<workspacename-dicomservicename>.dicom.azurehealthcareapis.com`.

-4. When ready to start making API calls, put the `{{baseUrl}}` placeholder in the Postman URL address field for each call in the `Conformance-as-Postman` collection.
+7. When ready to start making API calls, put the `{{baseUrl}}` placeholder in the Postman URL address field for each call in the `Conformance-as-Postman` collection.

-5. Once your `DICOM-service` Postman environment is set up and configured, please go to [this repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms) and download the DICOM instance files (.dcm) to your local environment.
+8. Once your `DICOM-service` Postman environment is set up and configured, please go to [this repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms) and download the DICOM instance files (.dcm) to your local environment.

-6. Then, for each `POST Store-single-instance` call in the `Conformance-as-Postman` collection, go to **Body** -> `Select File` and select the appropriate .dcm file (downloaded in the previous step).
+9. Then, for each `POST Store-single-instance` call in the `Conformance-as-Postman` collection, go to **Body** -> `Select File` and select the appropriate .dcm file (downloaded in the previous step).

 ### Step 2 - Execute Outlined Features via Postman Collection